-FACT: Every controlled study of the California class size reduction program has shown significant gains resulting from smaller classes.6
+FACT: Every controlled study of the California class size reduction program has shown significant gains resulting from smaller classes.

 - Unlike STAR, in the California program nearly all the state's elementary schools reduced class size at once, so there were few comparable control groups to examine student outcomes.
 Additionally, the state exam was new, which increased the difficulty of comparing achievement gains to past trends. - Yet, when analyzing the achievement of students who had a smaller class for only one year, compared to those in larger classes, the results were substantial, especially for disadvantaged students in inner-city schools.
-Researcher Fatih Unlu analyzed the change in National Assessment of Educational Progress scores, and by using two different statistical methods, found very substantial gains from smaller classes, on the same order as the STAR studies.7 continued on the next page to-pupil-prior-attainment-and-primary-vs.-secondary-schools.pdf>
+Researchers Michael Gilraine and Fatih Unlu analyzed the change in achievement, and by several different statistical methods, found very substantial gains from smaller classes, on the same order as the STAR studies.

+continued on the next page